 Are You New?
 Welcome Aboard!

-Remember, any certified PSIA-NW member must attend at least a one day education event each season (or a two day event every other season) to remain current and in good standing.
-A full list of our events is on our event calender.
+Remember, any certified PSIA-NW member must attend continuing education each season (6 CEU) or a two day event every other season (12 CEU or more), to remain current and in good standing.
+More detailed information regarding continuing education can be found on the current member tab on this page.
+Additionally, a full list of our events is on our event calendar on the Events tab.

 As a reminder, your annual membership dues are due on or before June 30th of each season to avoid late fees.
 A season is defined as starting on July 1st and ending on June 30th.